mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 If you want a more elaborate character sheet with roll macros, SolarBear has you covered: [SolarBear’s Numenera System](https://foundryvtt.com/packages/numenera/)

+## Support

+I appreciate any feedback and questions.
+You can reach me on Discord (@mrkwnzl#7407).
+If the Cypher System system makes your games more accesible and fun, I appreciate your support:

 <a href="https://www.buymeacoffee.com/mrkwnzl" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" height="40"></a>

 ## Screenshots